FlatLang/Flat/README.md

 >
 > &mdash; <cite>Novafucius (Confucius's inconspicuous brother)</cite>

 The Nova programming language is a C-based language that compiles into portable C code.
 The Java-like syntax makes Nova a great choice for those who are not looking to spend countless hours learning new concepts.
-The main idea behind Nova is to make cross-platform code run natively on a multitude of devices.
+The main idea behind Nova is to make high level cross-platform code run natively on a multitude of devices.

 __Aim__